Jose Altuve Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- Cortes makes the start for the Yankees, his 12th of the season.
-He is 5-2 with a 5.16 ERA and 59 strikeouts in 59 1/3 innings pitched.
+- Rodon makes the start for the Yankees, his sixth of the season.
+He is 1-4 with a 6.29 ERA and 20 strikeouts in 24 1/3 innings pitched.

-- In his last appearance on Wednesday, May 31, the left-hander threw five innings against the Seattle Mariners, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Tuesday, the lefty tossed four innings against the Tampa Bay Rays, giving up four earned runs while surrendering four hits.

-- In 11 games this season, the 28-year-old has amassed a 5.16 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .253 to opposing hitters.
+- The 30-year-old has an ERA of 6.29, with 7.4 strikeouts per nine innings, in five games this season.
+Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.